-Al-Hamdani is a Media Commentator and Yemen Analyst featured on international networks such as CNN, BBC, France 24, Aljazeera, amongst others.
+Al-Hamdani is a Media Commentator, and Yemen Analyst featured on international networks such as CNN, BBC, France 24, Aljazeera, amongst others.
 She is a Subject Matter Expert on Yemen who lectured at think tanks, universities, and governmental institutions.
-Born in Yemen, Al-Hamdani is concerned with reclaiming the unique heritage and multifarious arts of what was described as Arabia Felix.
-She a graduate of the George Washington University with a dual degree in Religion and Peace Studies and a minor in Women’s Studies.
+Born in Yemen, Al-Hamdani is concerned with reclaiming the unique heritage and various arts of Arabia Felix.
+Al-Hamdani a graduate of the George Washington University with a an honors degree in Religion and a double minor in Women’s Studies and Peace Studies.

 Dr. Khoury is a Non-Resident Senior Fellow at the Atlantic Council’s Rafik Hariri Center for the Middle East.
 He retired from the U.S. Department of State in 2013 with the rank of Minister Counselor.
-During his last overseas posting he served as Deputy Chief of Mission at the U.S. embassy in Yemen from 2004 to 2007.
-He previously taught at the National Defense University, Northwestern University, College of Saint Rose and University of Jordan.
-During the Iraq war, Khoury served as the State Department's spokesperson at the US Central Command in Doha and in Baghdad.
-He earned his PhD in political science from the State University of New York in Albany.
+During his last overseas posting, Khoury served as Deputy Chief of Mission at the U.S. embassy in Yemen from 2004 to 2007.
+He previously taught at the National Defense University, Northwestern University, College of Saint Rose and the University of Jordan.
+During the Iraq war, Khoury served as the State Department's spokesperson at the US Central Command in Doha and Baghdad.
+He earned his Ph.D. in political science from the State University of New York in Albany.

-Dr. Nagel is a cultural heritage scholar who received his PhD from the Interdepartmental Program in Classical Art and Archaeology at the University of Michigan in Ann Arbor.
-Originally from Berlin, Germany, he worked at The Archaeological Fieldwork Projects in Germany, Greece and Iran.
+Dr. Nagel is a cultural heritage scholar who received his Ph.D. from the Interdepartmental Program in Classical Art and Archaeology at the University of Michigan in Ann Arbor.
+Initially, from Berlin, Germany, he worked at The Archaeological Fieldwork Projects in Germany, Greece, and Iran.
 He is currently a Research Associate affiliated with the Smithsonian Institution since 2009 and has extensive experience in curating exhibitions.

 Mac Skelton is a non-resident Research Fellow at the Institute of Regional and International Studies (IRIS), a policy and research center based at the American University of Iraq-Sulaimani.
-Concurrently, he is completing a PhD in Anthropology at The Johns Hopkins University.
-Skelton has published for The Lancetmedical journal and is a contributor to Brown University's Costs of War project.
-Prior to joining IRIS, he was Senior Fellow at the Business Council for International Understanding (BCIU).
-In 2010, he administered a DAAD-funded exchange program in Yemen between German and Yemeni universities, and he has remained involved in Yemen affairs.
+Concurrently, he is completing a Ph.D. in Anthropology at The Johns Hopkins University.
+Skelton has published for The Lancet medical journal and is a contributor to Brown University's Costs of War project.
+Before joining IRIS, he was Senior Fellow at the Business Council for International Understanding (BCIU).
+In 2010, Skelton administered a DAAD-funded exchange program in Yemen between German and Yemeni universities and remained involved in Yemen affairs.
 He holds an MA in Anthropology from the American University of Beirut.